krxm107/tp/docs/DeveloperGuide.md

 **Extensions**

 *   2a.
-The specified club name exists.
+The specified club name already exists in the address book.
     *   2a1.
-The contact book app shows an error message (e.g "Club <NAME> already exists.")
-        Use case ends.
+The contact book app shows an error message (e.g "This club already exists in the address book") Use case ends.
 *   2b.
-The provided club name is invalid (e.g., it is blank or exceeds 70 characters).
+The provided club name is invalid (e.g., it is blank)
     *   2b1.
 The contact book app shows the relevant error message (e.g., "Name cannot be blank").
         Use case ends.
 *   2c.
 The command format is invalid.
     *   2c1.
 The contact book app shows an error message: "Invalid command format.
-Usage: `add_club CLUB_NAME`".
+Usage: `add_club n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS t/TAG1 t/TAG2 ...`".
         Use case ends.

 #### **Use case: Delete a club**